 The Northern General Transport Bus Depot houses the museum’s fleet of buses.
 The exhibit, which opened in November 2019, can accommodate up to eight buses and supports Beamish’s important work of passing on heritage engineering skills.
 Click on the Transport section below to find out more, including information on the planned trolleybus route.

-Thanks to money raised by National Lottery players, the Remaking Beamish project has been awarded £10.9million by The National Lottery Heritage Fund.
+Buildings will be opened as they are completed.
+Thanks to money raised by National Lottery players, the Remaking Beamish project was awarded £10.9million by The National Lottery Heritage Fund in 2016.